Experts Predict Donald Trump Will Win Election By A Wide Margin Despite Polling

-Most polling suggests that former Vice President Joe Biden is leading incumbent President Donald Trump in the 2020 race.
-But three experts say that they predict Trump will win by a wide margin in November because current polling isn’t capturing the whole story.
+Most polling suggests that former Vice President Joe Biden is leading incumbent Donald Trump in the 2020 presidential race.
+But two experts say that they predict Trump will win by a wide margin in November because current polling isn’t capturing the whole story.

 According to an opinion piece published on The Hill, the pundits say that polls have three flaws that prevent them from showing an accurate picture.